 This trial simulation can be done in the classroom or courtroom.
 In a classroom, students play all the parts in this scripted simulation.
 In a courtroom, a real federal judge presides and attorneys coach the student lawyers at the counsel tables.
 Pre-assigned students play the parts of witnesses.
 All other students are jurors who deliberate in groups of 12.

 The trial simulation is followed by a conversation with probation officers about a series of situations — like texting while driving — that young people do not realize can have legal and long-term consequences.
-Follow the detail program agenda for the activity.
+Use the discussion questions to stimulate critical thinking.

 In Advance of the Program

 Read the preparatory handouts for teachers, teacher-selected students with speaking parts, and host judges (if in a courtroom).
+Only students with speaking parts receive the script before or during the simulation.
 Four participants are chosen in advance to be the attorneys — two for the plaintiff and two for the defense.
-Witnesses are chosen in advance.
-The judge, the participant attorneys, the teacher attorneys, and witnesses are the only ones who receive the script in advance.
-All other student participants do not receive the witness stand script.
+Witnesses are chosen in advance and read the script for their testimony.

 - Start by review the agenda to see a timeline of the activity.

-- Read the fictional scenario describing the accident.
+- Read the fiictional scenaro describing the accident.

 - Assign speaking roles and read the witness stand script.

-- Start the jury deliberation and determine the verdict.
+- Start the jury deliberation using the jury instructions to determine the verdict.

-- Check for understanding using the discussion questions: Reality Check Quiz — Sometimes There Are No Do-Overs
+- Check for understanding using the discussion questions.

 Get Involved Get Informed Get Inspired